hewenning/wsl-vulkan-mesa/readme.md

 ## Prerequsite
 1. WSL Ubuntu 18.04.5 or 20.04.1
-1. Windows X Server on Windows
+1. VcXsrv for Windows - Windows X Sever
    This repo uses VcXsrv as Windows X Server on Windows 10.
 Haven't tested with other X Server alternatives.
 Pls leave your feedbacks in [`issues`](https://github.com/gnsmrky/wsl-vulkan-mesa/issues) if you reccommend others.
    - Download and install `VcXsrv` from https://sourceforge.net/projects/vcxsrv/.